vykiiTor/kata-contacts-Donbot/README.md

 ```

 * Given a number `n` of contacts passed as a command line argument, generate
-  `n` contacts and insert them in the database
+  `n` contacts and insert them in the database. `n` can be as big as 1 million.

-*Note: you will need to use batches for the insertion*
+*Note: inserting contacts one by one will be to slow, but inserting 1millions contacts at once
+will probably not work either.
+You'll have to be smart.*

-* Write code to measure the time it takes to retrieve the name of the last contact from the database
+* Write code to measure the time it takes to retrieve the name of the **last** contact from the database
   given its email.

 For instance: